Ayurvedic View On Parkinson’s Disease And Its Treatment

 This herbal formulation is available in the form of capsules.
 It includes two herbs that are safed musli (Chlorophytum borivilianum) and gokshura (Tribulus terrestris).
 Safed musli (Chlorophytum borivilianum) is considered as a white gold (divya aushadh) in ayurveda.
 It is a great rasayana that helps in rejuvenating the nerve cells which in turn reduces vata dosha and is helpful in alleviating nervous symptoms.
 Gokshura (Tribulus terrestris) prevents the further deterioration of the cells and helps in alleviating cognitive functions and lack of coordination.

-Dosage: 1 capsule twice daily with plain water after meals.
+Dosage: 1 capsule twice daily with warm water after meals.

 4. ZANDOPA POWDER